Chhattisgarh: Mineral deposits

 Chhattisgarh is rich in minerals.
 It produces 50% of the country's total cement production.
-Due to proximity to the western States of Maharashtra and Gujarat it has the highest producing coal mines in India.
-It has the highest output of coal in the country with second-highest reserves.
+Due to its proximity to the western States of Maharashtra and Gujarat, it has the highest producing coal mines in India.
+It has the highest output of coal in the country with the second-highest reserves.
 It is third in iron ore production and first in tin production.
 Limestone, dolomite and bauxite are abundant.
 It is the only tin ore-producing state in India.
 Other commercially extracted minerals include corundum, garnet, quartz, marble, alexandrite and diamonds.

-Gevra, Dipka, Kusmunda open cast coal mines in Korba, Chhattisgarh are largest in India and biggest men-made structure visible in satellite images of India.
-Major coal companies are SECL, Adani, Jindal which operates multiple coal mines across north east Chhattisgarh.
+Rowghat iron ore deposits are located in the Antagarh Tahsil of Kanker district and contain the largest iron ore deposits after the Bailadila Iron Ore Mine.
+Rowghat Mines' reserves have been assessed at 731.93 Mn tonnes.
+Bailadila has reserves assessed at 1.343 Bn tonnes.
+Iron ore deposits in Rowghat were discovered in 1899 and in 1949 Geological Survey of India investigated the area.

+Rowghat deposit is 29 km NNW of Narayanpur, and about 140 km from Jagdalpur.
+Fe content varies in the various blocks - A Block (62.58% Fe), B Block (50.29% Fe), C Block (57.00% Fe), D Block (60.00% Fe), E Block (52.93% Fe), and F Block (59.62% Fe).

 Information and technologies

-In recent years, Chhattisgarh is also receiving exposure in information technology (IT) projects and consultancy.
+In recent years, Chhattisgarh has also received exposure in information technology (IT) projects and consultancy.
 Its government is also promoting IT and has set up a body to take care of IT solutions.
 The body, known as CHiPS, is providing large IT projects such as Choice, Swan, and so forth.